marshmallow868/hvv-monitor/README.md

 ## Usage

-The application provides two distinct executables depending on your use case.
+The application provides three distinct executables depending on your use case.

 #### 1. General Monitor
 The interactive version featuring station search functionality and a full-screen interface.